Introduction

 Application form

-Download the application form for the practical education here.
+Download the application form for the Clinical Specialist Programme here.

-Please note that this application form applies only to the practical education.
+Please note that this application form applies only to the Clinical Specialist Programme.
 Applications for the theoretical Master’s in Cardiovascular Technology are administered by Aarhus University and must be submitted via the university’s education website.

 Administration